 Monitoring Aspect Performance Indicator, Impact Assessment Criteria and/or Project Approval Condition Indicator, Criteria or Condition Met?
 Comments WASTE Waste Generation Performance Indicator Waste generation has been minimised, as evidenced by: an increase in the amount or type of waste recycled; a decrease in the amount of waste generated that is disposed of to licensed landfill facilities; and/or no practicable opportunities for additional waste minimisation have been identified to those currently being implemented.
 Yes Metropolitan Coal has minimised waste generation during the review period.
-The underground emplacement project reduced the off-site disposal of coal reject by approximately 62,125 t during the review period.
-Beneficial reuse of coal reject in the Illawarra region reduced the disposal of coal reject by 3,412 t during the review period.
+The underground emplacement project reduced the off-site disposal of coal reject by approximately 24,674 t during the review period.
 No further practicable opportunities for waste minimisation were identified.
 Storage of Waste Performance Indicator Waste has been separated and stored according to type in appropriate storage facilities (e.g. sealed containers for liquid waste).
 Yes Waste on-site is adequately sorted and stored according to waste type prior to collection.
 Weekly site inspections are conducted by the Metropolitan Environment Department to ensure waste is separated and stored in accordance with the Metropolitan Coal Waste Management Plan.
 Handling and Disposal of Waste Performance Indicator The transport of particular waste types has been tracked in accordance with NSW EPA waste tracking requirements.
 Metropolitan Coal's waste management contracts, where relevant, specify that the waste is to be transported by an appropriately licensed contractor and disposed of at an appropriately licensed facility.
 Yes All transport of waste from the Metropolitan Coal site has been tracked in accordance with the NSW Office of Environment and Heritage waste tracking requirements.
 Metropolitan Coal's waste management contracts specify waste is to be removed by an appropriately licensed contractor and disposed of at an appropriately licensed facility.
 Waste Generation (Project Approval Condition 24, Schedule 4) 24.
 The Proponent shall: (a) minimise the waste (including coal reject) generated by the project; and (b) ensure that the waste generated by the project is appropriately stored, handled, and disposed of, to the satisfaction of the Director-General.
 Yes Metropolitan Coal has minimised waste (including coal reject) generated during the review period.
-The underground emplacement project had reduced the off-site transport of coal reject by approximately 62,125 t during the review period.
-Beneficial reuse of coal reject in the Illawarra region reduced the disposal of coal reject by 3,412 t during the review period.
+The underground emplacement project had reduced the off-site transport of coal reject by approximately 24,674 t during the review period.
 Waste on-site is adequately sorted and stored according to waste type prior to collection.
 Weekly site inspections are conducted by the site Environment Department to ensure waste is separated and stored in accordance with the Metropolitan Coal Waste Management Plan.
 Metropolitan Coal's waste management contracts specify waste is to be removed by an appropriately licensed contractor and disposed of at an appropriately licensed facility.